intelec.us root |

 Lucinda C. C. Brazile.

-William A. White and L. C. Brazile received a marriage license in Polk County
+William A. White and L. C. Brazile received a marriage license in Polk Countyon

 The Brazell family lived in Van Wert, district 1073, during the 1860